Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - gambling, drug or alcohol addiction

-- significant household changes - eg separation, family visiting for a cultural obligation.
+- significant household changes, such as separating from a partner or family visiting for a cultural obligation.

-You must exhaust all reasonable avenues to alleviate your financial situation - eg asked family for help, contacted a financial support service.
+- you have taken all reasonable steps to alleviate your situation, for example you asked family for help, you contacted a financial support service.